DG CREATIVE WELLBEING PROJECT

 The project marked a significant step forward for creative wellbeing in D&G, with key strategic and delivery partnerships formed as a result.
 Through these new relationships, we accessed target participant groups – allowing us to pin-point needs, understand barriers and inequalities, and create responsive programmes of activities.

-This work resulted in ‘DG Creative Wellbeing’ – a ground-breaking programme of impactful arts activities, projects events, and interventions across D&G, working in communities, care and healthcare settings, with support from an alliance of funders – National Lottery Community Fund, The Holywood Trust, The Robertson Trust, Communities Mental Health & Wellbeing Fund and Dumfries & Galloway Health Board Endowment Fund.
+This work resulted in ‘DG Creative Wellbeing’ – a ground-breaking programme of impactful arts activities, projects events, and interventions across D&G, working in communities, care and healthcare settings, currently supported by National Lottery Community Fund, The Holywood Trust, People's Postcode Trust and Dumfries & Galloway Health Board Endowment Fund.

 The project marked a significant step forward for creative wellbeing in D&G, with key strategic and delivery partnerships formed as a result.
 Through these new relationships, we accessed target participant groups – allowing us to pin-point needs, understand barriers and inequalities, and create responsive programmes of activities.

-This work resulted in ‘DG Creative Wellbeing’ – a ground-breaking programme of impactful arts activities, projects events, and interventions across D&G, working in communities, care and healthcare settings, with support from an alliance of funders – National Lottery Community Fund, The Holywood Trust, The Robertson Trust, Communities Mental Health & Wellbeing Fund and Dumfries & Galloway Health Board Endowment Fund.
+This work resulted in ‘DG Creative Wellbeing’ – a ground-breaking programme of impactful arts activities, projects events, and interventions across D&G, working in communities, care and healthcare settings, currently supported by National Lottery Community Fund, The Holywood Trust, People's Postcode Trust and Dumfries & Galloway Health Board Endowment Fund.

 At a glance, DG Creative Wellbeing -